Manoj-Thakur905/project-affbc/content/pages/portfolio/project-3.md

 image: images/3.jpg
 layout: project
 ---
-**	**Improper Utilization of Data**** ::	When purchasers discover that an organization has shared their data without their authorization, awful press can hit rapidly and do a great deal of harm.
+###### **Improper Utilization of Data**

+When purchasers discover that an organization has shared their data without their authorization, awful press can hit rapidly and do a great deal of harm.
 In the event that incidentally, the organization vowed not to share but rather shared at any rate, the terrible exposure can be destroying.

 **Solving PRoblem**